ComboStrikeHQ/docker-rails/README.md

 Have a look at the [Puma configuration file](base/puma.rb) for more details.

 ### Sidekiq
-We use [Sidekiq](http://sidekiq.org/) for processing background jobs.
+[Sidekiq](http://sidekiq.org/) is used for processing background jobs.
 A sidekiq process will be automatically started when the `sidekiq` gem is present in your app.
 Using sidekiq is optional.